internetstandards/Internet.nl/documentation/Docker-getting-started.md

     make integration-tests environment=test

 This command will wait for the stack to come up completely and be in a healthy state, after which the testsuite will begin to run.
+The environment can also be brought up without running tests using: `make docker-compose-up environment=test`.

 Though the environment is isolated it is possible to visit the app at the address: http://localhost:8081.
 Targets on the internet will not be available for testing, instead use the mock targets, eg: https://target.test.